 How Do I Use the ‘Dog Whistle Command’ with Other Dogs?

-When paired with other dogs and people, whistling can help Fido learn to behave in different settings.
+Whistling can help Fido learn to behave in different settings when paired with other dogs and people.
 If you have a friend who has a dog, for example, practice with both on leashes to see if your pup can differentiate between the two of you.

 If your pet becomes aggressive around other dogs when it hears a whistle blast, try using the command just before they start growling or barking.
 This way, Fido will associate the sound with a positive reaction.